ATanggara/ANUCollege-2019S1-ASGS1115-Functional-ProgrammingTutorial/Tut01-Haskell_Intro/Operators.md

 	Is there any surprising result from any of the expression above?
 	How can we make it return the value we expected?

-2.3Arithmetic Operator precedence
+2.3 Arithmetic Operator precedence
 	Average these values: 4, 5, 6, 7, 8, 9!
 	i.e:
 	```
 	> 4+5+6+7+8+9 / 5
 	```
 	Will expression above give the average of the values? why?
 	Try in the GHCI shell!